nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Nanostructured:** Pertaining to the nanoscale and structured nature of nanocros, indicative of their engineering at the molecular level.

-### Expanded Definition and Usage\nNanocros represent a significant advancement in the field of targeted therapy and diagnostics, providing a novel means of enhancing the bioavailability and reducing the side effects of various pharmaceuticals.
+### Expanded Definition and Usage:
+Nanocros represent a significant advancement in the field of targeted therapy and diagnostics, providing a novel means of enhancing the bioavailability and reducing the side effects of various pharmaceuticals.
 Their unique croissant shape not only enhances the stability and encapsulation efficiency of the payload but also facilitates endocytosis when targeting specific cells, such as cancer cells.
 Research continues to explore the potential of nanocros in areas such as immunotherapy, where they can be used to activate or modulate immune responses, and in theranostics, where they can carry both therapeutic and diagnostic agents in a single platform.